Dr. Daniel Barta is Associate Professor and Director of Theory and Composition at Roberts Wesleyan College. For fourteen years, he served

 He is an organ student of Robert Carwithen and has also studied with Christopher Garven.
 For samples of his work and

 more information, see his website: http://www.societyofcomposers.org/user/adamf.dieffenbach.html.

-of The Philadelphia Orchestra and Anne Martindale Williams, principal cellist of the Pittsburgh Symphony Orchestra.
-He has played for Metropolitan Opera stars Jerome Hines, Sharon Sweet,
+of The Philadelphia Orchestra and Anne Martindale Williams, principal cellist of The Pittsburgh Symphony Orchestra.
+Jones is the author of two books and

 Note: if you are hosting Dr. Jones for an engagement, please contact him directly for a current bio that is suited to your context.